The shift starts with awareness – of yourself, your impact, how you’re showing up, the system you're working in, your stakeholders and their needs

 We each have different strengths and skills - part of being a leader is knowing what those are - building your skills, yes, but knowing when to ask others for help is key.
 And, it's a really nice way to empower your team in an authentic way.

 For example, at home, I'd never put myself forward as the best person to negotiate when we're buying something big.
-When we went to buy a new kitchen, my husband sent me out of the shop.
+When we went to buy a new kitchen, my husband sent me out of the showroom.
 Apparently, my delighted cry of: "Wow, that's great value!" as an opener wasn't helpful.

 14 things to let go of, unlearn and replace: